-Dr. Kathryn Mattick of Cats Exclusive Named as AXIS Pharmacy Northwest “Vet of the Month” for September 2020
+Dr. Kathryn Mattick of Cats Exclusive Named as AXIS Pharmacy Northwest “Featured Vet” for September 2020

-AXIS Pharmacy Northwest is proud to announce Dr. Kathryn Mattick of Cats Exclusive in Shoreline, Washington as its September 2020 “Vet of the Month.”
+AXIS Pharmacy Northwest is proud to announce Dr. Kathryn Mattick of Cats Exclusive in Shoreline, Washington as its September 2020 “Featured Vet.”
 Dr. Mattick graduated from the Wisconsin-Madison School of Veterinary Medicine in 2004 and joined Cats Exclusive in 2011.
 In addition to working with cats, Dr. Mattick also has experience in animal shelter medicine.

 In this interview, Dr. Mattick shares a bit about what makes Cats Exclusive special, the “true” way into a kitten’s heart as well as the odd object that she found in the back of a feline’s throat!